 Featuring Wanda Houston, Gina Coleman & Tony Lee Thomas

 Kickstart your holiday season with a rockin’, soulful holiday concert for all ages.
 Rev Tor & Friends return to the Colonial stage for a night of musical merriment.
 The evening will feature performances by renowned vocalist Wanda Houston, along with local favorites Gina Coleman, Tony Lee Thomas and more.
-There will be a special appearance by the Berkshire Theatre Group Youth Choir, as well as a few other holiday surprises.
+There will be a special appearance by the Berkshire Theatre Group Youth Chorus, as well as a few other holiday surprises.

 Wanda L. Houston